TianchengLiRed/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ### Activity 2

-Description of Accomplished: Add a new range detection to detect specific interact objects, objects highlight function.
+Description of Accomplishment: Add a new range detection to detect specific interact objects, objects highlight function.
 Add a new state to control the interact action, use state machine to ensure the action exclusively each turn.
 Implement the feature to use click interact with object.
-Implment the feature to click on Object and use object to change edit the navmesh and block the ghost's path
+Implment the feature to click on Object and use object to change edit the navmesh and block the ghost's path.